The Oregon Coast

 Astoria, is located where the Pacific Ocean and Columbia River meet.
 It is also the end of the Lewis & Clark trail and is the oldest American settlement west of the Rockies.
 Visit Fort Clatsop, the renovated downtown area, or enjoy the many historical attractions.

 Seaside, 20 miles to the south, offers a wide variety of entertaining options.
-Wide sandy beaches are the highlight, but there are many other things to see and do such as paddleboard or kayak the river, bumper cars, galleries, funky beach shops, delicious fudge, and Pronto Pups.
-Enjoy a stroll along the almost 2 mile "Prom" which goes along the beachfront.
+Wide sandy beaches are the highlight, but there are many other things to see and do, such as paddleboard or kayaking the river, bumper cars, galleries, funky beach shops, delicious fudge, and Pronto Pups.
+Enjoy a stroll along the almost 2-mile "Prom," which goes along the beachfront.
 This fun beach town has something for all ages.

 Rockaway Beach, is the place to go if you're looking for a sleepy beach town.
 With its small downtown, fewer crowds, and beautiful beach it's the spot on the Oregon Coast for a quiet getaway.
 It has miles of beaches and was originally designed to be a summer resort destination.

 Tillamook, is well-known for its delicious cheese and yummy ice cream.
 Stop by the Tillamook Cheese Visitors Center to take the tour and have lunch.
 For beautiful scenery, the Three Capes Scenic Loop is the perfect place to start.
-Beginning in downtown Tillamook, this short 40-mile jaunt along the water reveals some of the most majestic natural landscapes that the Oregon coast has to offer.
+Beginning in downtown Tillamook, this short 40-mile jaunt along the water reveals some of the most majestic natural landscapes the Oregon coast offers.
 Tillamook is also the destination for amazing salmon fishing and crabbing with its seven rivers and three bays.

 Pacific City, is home to the Dory boats.
 Watch the Dory Boats launch in the early hours and land in the afternoon, right on the beach!
 You can also rent a sandboard for fun on the 200-foot sand dune, borrow one of the town's cruiser bikes to explore town, or fish in the Big Nestucca for salmon.